-High cortisol production also leads to increased amounts of fatty deposits in the liver, which in turn can create a range of metabolic disorders.1 In 2008, a team from the University of California–Los Angeles showed that increased levels of cortisol prematurely age immune cells and thus make people more susceptible to illness.2 Cortisol suppresses the action of telomerase, the enzyme that keeps cells young.
+High cortisol production also leads to increased amounts of fatty deposits in the liver, which in turn can create a range of metabolic disorders.
+In 2008, a team from the University of California–Los Angeles showed that increased levels of cortisol prematurely age immune cells and thus make people more susceptible to illness.
+Cortisol suppresses the action of telomerase, the enzyme that keeps cells young.

 Not only is fear bad for our health, it colors our perception of reality.
 While we like to think that reality is an objective fact, we actually see the world not as it is, but as we are.
 That’s why everything looks bad when we’re depressed, and wonderful when we’re happy.
 Beliefs come from information we have learned and experiences we have had.
 Conscious or unconscious, our beliefs determine our biology and our behavior.
 We might even have unconscious fears from something we learned as toddlers—childhood programming becomes adult habits of perception and belief.

 How can we change our relationship to fear?
-How do we respond to the rampant fear stimulated by our sensationalistic mass media?
+How do we respond to the rampant fear stimulated by the sensationalism of our modern media?
 Do news sources exist that will not trigger a release of adrenaline?
 Do we simply shut out some or all media?
-Are we as careful about the types of media we allow to affect us as we are about what media we expose our children to?
+Are we careful about the types of media we allow to affect us and what media our children are exposed to?
 And, perhaps more importantly, do we recognize when we have experienced a stressful situation or have been in a prolonged state of fear, and then give ourselves time to calm down, rest, and recover?
 Or are we, along with so many others, simply addicted to fear?

-We can become addicted to fear because there is a certain romantic appeal to the tragic side of life.
+While we can become legitimately victimized by the fear and anxiety of others, we can also become addicted to fear.
+It has a tragic romantic appeal.
 One need only look at the proliferation of vampire fiction to see the appeal of the victim mentality.
 And yet, with all we now know about the long-term effects of prolonged fear and anxiety, as well as about how we can lay down new, more healthy neural pathways in the brain, playing the victim is not only unhealthy, it has become passé.

 Fear is often accompanied by worry, but worry is absent when we’re lost in the moment—so it’s helpful to cultivate practices and thinking that help us maintain a moment-by-moment focus.
 Meditation, yoga, biofeedback, and visualization are such practices.

-Because we often worry when life feels out of control, setting comfortable limits and boundaries is essential, as is refusing to overextend ourselves to make things happen—even when others create an unnecessary emergency.
+Because we often worry when life feels out of control, setting comfortable limits and boundaries is essential, as is refusing to overextend ourselves to make things happen—even when others create a sense of emergency.